When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • suspected gastric bleeding;

-• unreasonable loss of appetite and sudden weight loss;
+• causeless loss of appetite and sudden weight loss;

-Adults and children over 6 years of age, with the listed indications, need EGD to clarify the diagnosis.
+Adults and children over 6 years of age with the listed indications require an FGDS to clarify the diagnosis.
 In early childhood (up to 6 years), gastroscopy is performed only when the pathology cannot be detected by other diagnostic methods.

-As a rule, with a therapeutic purpose, this procedure is prescribed again after the diagnosis has been clarified, if the need arises:
+As a rule, for therapeutic purposes, this procedure is prescribed again after the diagnosis has been clarified, if the need arises:

 • removal of polyps;